 Hightown is a founding member of Homes for Cathy, a group of housing associations and homelessness charities united by an aim to end homelessness.
-Hightown plays a key role in the group's day-to-day running and its CEO David Bogle sits on the Homes for Cathy board.
+Hightown plays a key role in the group's day-to-day running and our CEO David Bogle sits on the Homes for Cathy board.

 Formed in 2016, the group has grown to 116 members, which together own and manage over 1.34 million homes.
 Homes for Cathy members sign up to nine homelessness commitments, developed with the homelessness charity Crisis, which guide and benchmark best practice within their organisations.